 This is a natural, anti-lice treatment oil.
-It is believed that the lauric acid found in coconut oil can help kill lice.
+It is believed that the lauric acid found in coconut oil can help kill them.
 It is good for people who cannot tolerate the stronger form of treatment.
 Coconut oil is also very effective when coupled with anise spray (x).

 This oil is considered to be a natural insect repellent.
 Its smell has the ability to drive insects away.
 Lavender oil may be a good home remedy that may help repel lice.
-It can suffocate and repel lice, but not their eggs.
+It can suffocate and repel them, but not their eggs.

 Tea Tree Oil

-Although more research is required to determine how effective tea tree oil is in treating lice, one study published in Parasitology Research claimed that it may have the ability to kill lice in the nymph and adult stages of its development (x).
+Although more research is required to determine how effective tea tree oil is in treating lice, one study published in Parasitology Research claimed that it may have the ability to kill them in the nymph and adult stages of its development (x).